By: Nathan Dube on May 23rd, 2019

-Modified Atmosphere Packaging (or MAP) is the manipulation of the atmosphere inside of a packaged food (IE: beef, pork, chicken, fish).
-The goal of the process being to increase the shelf life of the product contained within.
+Modified Atmosphere Packaging (or MAP) is the practice of manipulating the atmosphere inside packaging containing perishable foods (for example, beef, pork, chicken, and fish).
+The goal of the process is to increase the shelf life of the product contained within.

 How Does Modified Atmosphere Packaging Work?

 Oxygen produces lipid oxidation reactions.
 It also causes high respiration rates in fruit and vegetables.
-High respiration rates are to blame for shortened shelf life.
+Increased respiration rates are to blame for shortened shelf life.

 The presence of oxygen encourages the growth of aerobic spoilage.
 The potential formation of other unwanted microorganisms may also occur.

-By reducing oxygen and replacing it with other gases, we can reduce or delay unwanted reactions.
+By reducing the amount of oxygen and replacing it with other gases, we can reduce or delay unwanted reactions.
 To change the atmosphere of a package, the oxygen contained within must be reduced or removed.

 The MAP process lowers the volume of oxygen contained within the empty space of the packaging containing the product.
-Oxygen is often replaced with other gases...
+It can also prevent the formation of water vapor.
+The oxygen inside of the package is often replaced with other gases.

 "MAPAX gas mixtures usually consist of the normal atmospheric gases such as carbon dioxide (CO2), nitrogen (N2) and oxygen (O2).
 Microbial growth can also be inhibited to a certain extent with the help of other gases such as nitrous oxide (N2O), argon (Ar) and hydrogen (H2).